Back to Gift Store >

 An estimated 9 million people across Ethiopia’s Tigray, Afar and Amhara regions need food aid.
 Nearly 40% of people in the Tigray region are suffering from an extreme lack of food.

-3.5 Million
+3.1 Million

 About the Tigray Crisis in Ethiopia

-After more than a year of conflict, millions of Ethiopians are still in desperate need of humanitarian aid and protection.
+Millions of Ethiopians are still in desperate need of humanitarian aid and protection.
 An estimated 9 million people across Ethiopia’s conflict-stricken regions of Tigray, Afar and Amhara lack access to adequate food.
 In Tigray, nearly 40 percent of the population is suffering from an extreme lack of food.
 In addition to severe food insecurity, gender-based violence has increased significantly but women and children lack access to proper healthcare, social welfare and justice services.

 VIDEO